-In July 2018, The Department of Transport (DfT) began its ‘The Future of Mobility’ consultation to examine new methods of transport – including e-scooters – and how the UK’s infrastructure and current laws might need to adapt to these new technologies.
+Previously, in July 2018, The Department of Transport (DfT) began its ‘The Future of Mobility’ consultation to examine new methods of transport – including e-scooters – and how the UK’s infrastructure and current laws might need to adapt to these new technologies.

-Since then, Bird set up its innovative trial at the Queen Elizabeth Olympic Park in London which enabled locals and visitors to ride rental e-scooters in the area, and in the summer of 2020 the UK Government gave guidance on rental e-scooter schemes so that local councils could work with rental providers (such as Bird, Lime and Voi) to set them up across the country.
+Bird set up its innovative trial at the Queen Elizabeth Olympic Park in London which enabled locals and visitors to ride rental e-scooters in the area, and in the summer of 2020 the UK Government gave guidance on rental e-scooter schemes so that local councils could work with rental providers (such as Bird, Lime and Voi) to set them up across the country.

 The Covid-19 pandemic arguably accelerated this process as the need for more effective, hygienic, healthy and environmentally friendly personal transport solutions became a higher priority.